Stochastic-Batman/CausalDiffAE_FZJ/README.md

 10. Modify `image_causaldae_test.py` to perform desired intervention and sample counterfactual.

+**Note:** the code in this repository contains additional logging statements, which is only for debugging purposes and has nothing to do with the functional requirements of the code.

 ### Data acknowledgements
 Experiments are run on the following dataset to evaluate our model: